 -high-voltage indicators for safety of our people

-- lightning arrestors. lightning arrester is a device used on electrical power systems and telecommunications systems to protect the insulation and conductors.
+- lightning arrestors.
+A lightning arrester is a device used on electrical power systems and telecommunications systems to protect the insulation and conductors.

 - wave meter tubes.
 A device for measuring the wavelength or frequency of a radio wave.